How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 Mann Lake Economy Bee Suit

-If you’re thinking of giving a close-up view of your bees to non-beekeepers, you should have some protective clothing for them as well.
+If you’re considering giving guests a close-up view of your bees, you should also have some protective clothing for them.
 At a minimum, provide a veil.

 Ultra Breeze Beekeeping Jacket With Veil